Victim of a truck accident?

 Common Causes of Truck Accidents

-An investigation often reveals that a truck accident was entirely preventable.
+An investigation may reveal that a truck accident was preventable.
 Some of the most common contributing factors include:

 • Driver Fatigue: Federal hours-of-service regulations are intended to prevent tired drivers from being on the road, but violations remain a known cause of crashes.